Anthony Scully: Wigan Athletic

+Portsmouth

+On 16 June 2023 Scully signed for EFL League One side Portsmouth.
+His playing time was limited with the club throughout 2023–24 due to injury as the side went on to win the league title and promotion to the EFL Championship.
+He was released by Portsmouth upon the expiration of his contract at the end of the 2024–25 season.

+Colchester United (loan)

+On 30 August 2024, deadline day of the 2024 summer transfer window, Scully joined EFL League Two side Colchester United.

+Shrewsbury Town

+On 24 July 2025, Scully signed a one-year contract with recently relegated League Two club Shrewsbury Town, teaming up again with Michael Appleton.

 International career

-Scully initially represented Ireland's under-15's, before switching allegiances to play for England's under-16 side.
-Scully later returned to the Irish set-up, captaining the under-17's.
+Scully initially represented Ireland's under-15s, before switching allegiances to play for England's under-16 side.
+Scully later returned to the Irish set-up, captaining the under-17s.
 He also has represented Ireland at u21 level.

 Personal life

 Scully's father, Tony, was a professional footballer, playing for Cambridge United, Crystal Palace, Manchester City and Queens Park Rangers.